rpeszek/my-blogs/posts/2021-02-13-alternative.markdown

 A somewhat popular behavior is: If all alternatives fail, then the error information comes from the last tried computation.
 Examples of alternatives that behave this way are: _attoparsec_ `Parser`, _aeson_ `Parser`, `IO`.

 I am not that deeply familiar with GHC internals.
 However, as a black box, the GHC compiler often behaves in a very similar way.
 For example, GHC message could indicate a problem with unifying types; it may suggest that my function needs to be applied to more arguments; ... while the real issue is that I am missing a typeclass instance somewhere or something else is happening that is completely not related to the error message.
+Generating useful compiler messages must be very hard and this is not a criticism of GHC but a familiar UX example.
 From time to time, GHC will throw Haskell developers for a loop.
-With many of the `Alternative` instances, we are likely to do the same to out users.

 **Side-Note:**